-Along with providing online therapy to individuals around the world, I also post an Interview Series on this website where I share the stories of global citizens who have moved abroad, are traveling the globe or are transitioning to life back at home.
+Along with working as coach for global nomads living around the world, I also post an Interview Series on this website where I share the stories of global nomads who have moved abroad, are traveling the globe, or are transitioning to life back at home.
 Today’s interview with Berta Torras, who’s sharing what she’s learned through her time outside of her home country, is sure to provide you with some inspiration to live abroad.

 Berta, who is originally from Barcelona, blurred the idea of “home” when she first started traveling when she was 18.
 However, she has always considered Catalonia her emotional base.
 She spent three summers in Ireland, an experience that awoke her passion for discovering other countries and which led her to find studying opportunities abroad.
 With that aim she managed to spend one more summer in Toronto and another one in New York.
 She did a Masters in the UK and afterwards moved to Indonesia to work as a teacher in Java.
 After that, she went back to the UK to finish her PhD in Education.
 Now back in her home country, she currently works as a teacher trainer in different higher education institutions, in addition to starting her own educational project.
 Her passions include travel, reading, hiking, practicing yoga and writing and sharing what she has learned (and what she continues learning) with her local community.
 She’s also the creator of the website and blog L’ Escola del Mon.

 When was the first time you left your home country?
 What was your life like before that?